andeeDev/order-service/README.md

 ## Order service

 App responsible for creating orders and storing the products.
 Docker-compose.yml file set up all containers

+The service is created to proxy requests to the services
+>   ❗⚠️  **Should be started after the user-service.**

 ## Running the app